If you talk to ten different people, you’ll probably get ten answers. Allow us to present a story…

 Our Foundation exists to shine a light on the responsible acts that happen every day…and by doing so…inspire more to take place.
 What will be your legacy of responsibility?

 “Nothing is more powerful than an idea whose time has come.”

 “Freedom, however, is not the last word.
 Freedom is only part of the story and half of the truth.
 Freedom is but the negative aspect of the whole phenomenon whose positive aspect is responsibleness.
-In fact, freedom is in danger of degenerating into mere arbitrariness unless it is lived in terms of responsibleness.
-That is why I recommend that the Statue of Liberty on the East Coast be supplemented by a Statue to Responsibility on the West Coast.”
+In fact, freedom is in danger of degenerating into mere arbitrariness unless it is lived in terms of responsibleness.”

 -Dr. Viktor E. Frankl